rushhiii/Scriptable-IOSWidgets/CountdownWidget/README.md

 Replace the URL with **your own** Web App URL you just created.

-✅ Save the script.
+Than finally **Save the script**.

 ### 4️ Using in Scriptable

-* Copy the updated `countdown.js` script to a new script in the Scriptable app.
+* Copy the updated `CountdownWidget.js` script to a new script in the Scriptable app.
 * On your home screen, add a Scriptable widget and select this script.
 * Customize widget parameters as needed (see below).